 - A Japanese-owned company decides to begin manufacturing goods in Chicago and Dallas.
 It hires an American president (who used to work at the Japan office) and sends over several Japanese executives to communicate directly with Japan, with everyone else being American.

 The idea for this blog came from one of our clients.
 She wanted to do a presentation or year-long course that celebrated and educated about the company’s German roots.
-She sought our experience in putting it together, writing the curriculum and delivering the material.
+She sought our experience in putting it together, writing the curriculum, and delivering the material.

-Desiree Perez On The Multicultural Workplace
+Desiree Perez Answers Questions About Multicultural Workplace Challenges

 Micah Bellieu: What holds companies back the most when it comes to two culture groups working together?